Friday

 They stepped outside.
 A breeze stirred, light and cool.

-Elliott paused to really look at her.
+Elliot paused to really look at her.

 She wore jeans and a grey sweater, sleeves pushed up to her elbows.
 Her hair was in a loose braid, a few strands catching the wind.
 The sneakers on her feet were just scuffed enough to feel real, like she had actually been somewhere.
+And he’d be lying if he didn’t notice the soft shapes and quiet grace of her body.

 “What?” she asked, catching his stare.